Luddenham, New South Wales: History

 Luddenham takes its name from a property which was situated between South Creek and the Nepean River that was owned by John Blaxland, who received a grant of 6710 acre on 30 November 1813.
 His elder brother was the more famous Gregory Blaxland and Luddenham was the name of their family property in Kent, England.

 The first Luddenham Post Office opened on 1 January 1857 and was renamed Bringelly in 1863.
 The current office opened on 1 March 1872.

-Population
+Western Sydney Airport

-In the 2016 Census, there were 1,828 people in Luddenham.
-79.4% of people were born in Australia and 76.7% of people only spoke English at home.
-The most common responses for religion were Catholic 48.7%, Anglican 15.9% and No Religion 11.9%.
+Western Sydney Airport will be located less a kilometre from Luddenham Village.
+The village is located in an agribusiness zone which does not permit new residential construction.
+In 2022 New South Wales government plan proposed building between 550 and 1,200 houses to the north of the village.
+This plan was supported by Penrith City Council and the Luddenham Progress association, who have said that the village would die if new houses were not built.
+The plan was blocked by the state government owned Western Sydney Airport Corporation.